jasonumiker/shibboleth3-aws-duo-config/README.md

 1. Have a working AD - I used AWS' Simple AD service for this with the CloudFormation template in this project
     1. Set up the following in that directory:
         1. A user account for Shibboleth to validate users/groups (I used shibboleth_svc)
-        1. A group for each role that you want users to be able to assume in AWS in the format AWS-Groupname
+        1. A group for each role that you want users to be able to assume in AWS in the format AWS-AccountNumber-Rolename
         1. Any users to use this need to have a valid email address on their account (it'll map to awsRoleSessionName)
 1. Have a working Duo account (the Duo Free up to 10 users is fine)
     1. In that account add a Shibboleth Application and note the Integration Key, Secret Key and Hostname